500 construction projects not included in amnesty scheme

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The 500 construction projects worth Rs1,000 billion were left from inclusion in an amnesty scheme announced for the construction sector by the government.
+KARACHI: The 500 constructive projects worth Rs1,000 billion were left from inclusion in amnesty scheme announced for construction sector by the government.